-The subject property is a mid-terrace maisonette built before 1900, featuring solid walls and a flat roof cavity extension to the rear.
-It includes a solid floor and single-glazed bay windows.
-Located on the middle floor of the building, the property has another dwelling situated below it.
+The subject property is an Victorian end-terrace built before 1900, featuring solid walls and a flat roof.
+It includes a solid floor and single-glazed windows.
+Located across the upper and middle floors of the building, the property has another dwelling situated below it.